Lecture highlights cultural contributions of Portuguese

 Eduardo Medeiros, a distinguished Azorean historian and author, was guest speaker at the event.

-Mr Medeiros is undertaking research for a book which will highlight the arrival of Bermuda's first Portuguese emigrants in 1849.
+Mr Medeiros is carrying out research for a book that will highlight the arrival of Bermuda's first Portuguese emigrants in 1849.

-Mr Darrell expressed appreciation to the Portuguese Cultural Association for its “invaluable assistance” in making the historian’s visit possible.
+Mr Darrell thanked the Portuguese Cultural Association for its “invaluable assistance” in making the historian’s visit possible.

 He said Mr Medeiros’ work, which was commissioned by the Azorean Emigrant Association and supported by the 175th Anniversary Commemorations Committee of Portuguese Emigration to Bermuda, “is crucial to understanding the layers of our shared histories”.

-Richard Ambrosio, chair of the Portuguese Cultural Association and Andrea DeSouza, president of the 175 Commemorations Committee and the Azorean Emigrant Association, were both recognised for assisting in making the lecture possible.
+Richard Ambrosio, chair of the Portuguese Cultural Association and Andrea DeSouza, president of the 175 Commemorations Committee and the Azorean Emigrant Association, were recognised for their work in making the lecture possible.

 Need to